ItunuIsewon/Malaria_Blood_Film_Images/Demography/Africa.md

 # Africa Image Datasets
-These are the image datasets that originated in Africa, as reported by the researchers.
+These image datasets originated in Africa, as reported by the researchers.

 ## Datasets
 + [Yu et al., 2023 Image Dataset](https://itunuisewon.github.io/Malaria_Blood_Film_Images/All_Datasets/Yu_et_al.,_2023_Dataset.html) - It is a thick and thin, Giemsa-stained blood smear image dataset originating from Sudan.